dfinity/portal/how-it-works/1_protocol/04_execution.subpage.md

 However, all the nodes of the subnet can concurrently execute different queries because queries are not executed in a replicated way.
 Query throughput of a subnet thus increases linearly with an increasing number of nodes in the subnet, while the update call performance decreases with an increasing number of nodes.

-Queries are similiar to read operations on a local or cloud Ethereum node on the Ethereum blockchain.
+Queries are similar to read operations on a local or cloud Ethereum node on the Ethereum blockchain.
 A dApp should use queries for non-critical operations only.
 Whenever an information item to be read is critical, e.g., financial data based on which decisions are made, update calls should be used to obtain such information as the response of an update call is certified by the subnet with a BLS threshold signature and verifiable with the subnet's public key.